Orion00/startup/README.md

 ![List page](/Images/Mockup/RandomList.png)

 ### Key Features
--Last played time and date
+- Last played time and date
--Random Arkham joke/meme each login
+- Random Arkham joke/meme each login
--Drink pointer outer
+- Drink pointer outer
--Chaos Bag Puller
+- Chaos Bag Puller
--Campaign Log
+- Campaign Log
--Notepad for new deck ideas and "remember that..." prompts -Randomly select Location/Item from a list -Deckbuilding hopefully (Grabbing DB from someone who has scanned all 2,000 cards)
+- Notepad for new deck ideas and "remember that..." prompts
+- Randomly select Location/Item from a list
+- Deckbuilding hopefully (Grabbing DB from someone who has scanned all 2,000 cards)

 ### Technologies Used
-**HTML:**
+**HTML:** Builds the 6 HTML pages needed, with hyperlinks on each page to lead to each other page

-**CSS:** Used to display well on different screen sizes, freshens up appearance **JS:** Allows login, editing chaos bag, campaign log, and notepad **Authentication:** Users login to access preferences and personal features **Database data:** User's last played time and date, user's last chaos bag setup, user's last campaign log, and user's notepad are all saved on a database.
+**CSS:** Used to display well on different screen sizes, freshens up appearance

+**JS:** Allows login, editing chaos bag, campaign log, and notepad

+**Authentication:** Users login to access preferences and personal features

+**Database data:** User's last played time and date, user's last chaos bag setup, user's last campaign log, and user's notepad are all saved on a database.

-**WebSocket:** Random Arkham joke/meme displayed at login **React:** Used for simpler website building
+**WebSocket:** Random Arkham joke/meme displayed at login

+**React:** Used for simpler website building